quaderno/quaderno-api/source/includes/_contacts.md

 # CORE RESOURCES

+Core resources are those shared across several API endpoints, like `contacts`, `products` or `events`.
 ## Contacts

 A contact is any customer or vendor who appears on your invoices, credit notes, and expenses.